armory/docs/content/en/docs/installation/armory-operator/hal-op-migration.md

 ---
-title: Migrating from Halyard to the Operator
+title: Migrate from Halyard to the Operator
 linkTitle: Migrate from Halyard
 weight: 20
 description: >